 • To provide nutrition information to WIC and Senior participants, such as the importance of fruits and vegetables in their diet and how to store and prepare them.

-New one-page cheat sheet on FMNP for Farmers Markets and Growers.
+Click here for a 1-page cheat sheet on FMNP for Farmers Markets and Growers.

-FMNP SIGNAGE
+FMNP Signage

 All authorized growers are required to display the FMNP signs at their booth from June 1 to Oct 31.
 New growers that are approved to accept FMNP will be mailed signs.
 If you would like new signs for your market or replace signs, please contact the FMNP Team at FMNPTeam@doh.wa.gov and they can mail them to you.